SNMP… Strings Attached!

 Summary

-This article discusses the common security vulnerability found during internal network penetration tests: SNMP (Simple Network Management Protocol) configured with default community strings.
-The author highlights how these default settings can expose sensitive network information.
+This article discusses the common security vulnerability of SNMP being configured with default community strings during internal network penetration tests.
+The author highlights that this often-overlooked misconfiguration can expose sensitive information.

 IFF Assessment